hussaintaj-mitodl/ocw-www/content/websites/RES.HS-002.md

   list: true
   render: false
 content_type: website
-course_description: 'Chemistry Behind the Magic features videos of exciting live chemistry demonstrations.
+course_description: '*Chemistry Behind the Magic* features videos of exciting live chemistry demonstrations.
 The videos are enhanced by explanations of the science behind the demonstration, in a fun and easy-to-understand format.

+  This set of videos showcases exciting live chemistry demonstrations held at MIT.
+  Through the magic of chemistry, Dr. John Dolhun and Dr. Bassam Shakhashiri create things that steam, fizzle, and glow.
+Each video also provides a deeper look into the chemistry that makes it all possible.

+  For teachers, we have provided supporting materials to help you understand and replicate the experiments in your own classrooms.
+These videos can be watched in any order.

   **WARNING NOTICE**